sofia-llacer-caro/graph-analyzer/README.md

 ## Usage

 To use this program, execute it with a `.txt` file containing a sample graph as a command-line argument.
-The graph's information should be formatted as exemplified in the file 'SampleGraph.txt', which represent [this graph](SampleGraphDiagram.png).
+The graph's information should be formatted as exemplified in the file 'SampleGraph.txt', which represents [this graph](SampleGraphDiagram.png).

 1. Compilation: to compile a specific program (e.g., Ex0.c), use the following command: